jgato/jgato/random_docs/Sushy_Redfish_BMC.md

 # Using Sushy tools to manage a BMC Redfish interface

-This document is a short tutorial as introduction to use Sushy tools to manage a BMC server with a Redfish interface.
+This document is a short tutorial as introduction to use Sushy tools to manage a remote baremetal server.

 What is covered in this tutorial?

-* Understand how to install and use Sushy to create virtualized Redfish interfaces.
+* Understand how to install and use Sushy to create/virtualize Redfish interfaces.
+Redfish is a REST standard protocol to manage servers, storage, networks, etc.

 * Some basics about the Redfish  BMC (REST) interface and how to interact with it.

-* How to manage a BMC server using its Redfish interface.
+* How to manage a BMC server using a Redfish interface.
+Power-off, power-on, managing isos and virtual medias, etc.

 * Boot a server with a virual media iso for easiness server's provisioning